How to dye a sheep in Minecraft?

 Minecraft’s world is filled with many mobs that the players can tame for purposes of sustaining and food.
-Here we take a look at how to dye a sheep in Minecraft from scratch.
+The sheep is one such animal that players can make use of in the game.

 Sheep are passive mobs in Minecraft that are commonly found everywhere in the Overworld.
 These mobs are similar to the real world animals and upon killing them, players can get meat and wool.
 Players can made beds and banner using wool and the meat is used as an amazing source of food.